• Skip to primary navigation

 • Contact

 Americans are passionate about peanut butter—more than a million pounds are consumed every day!
-This quick guide to peanut butter is for fans of this favorite pantry staple.
+This quick guide to peanut butter is for fans of this favorite pantry staple and features lots of tips, ideas for using, and links to recipes.
 Make sure to see more in our companion Guide to Peanuts.

 Freshly Homemade Peanut Butter